DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/JobinGlassey_def/index.markdown

 [^13]: Even distinct regional defaults would provide no solution because
-    many Swiss IP addresses are generated dynamically and thus indicate the internet provider's, not the location of a Google user.
+    many Swiss IP addresses are generated dynamically and thus indicate the internet provider's, not the location of a user.

-[^14]: See the screenshot on networkcultures.org/publications for a
+[^14]: See the screenshots on networkcultures.org/publications for a
     side-by-side comparison.

 [^15]: Ethan Zuckerman, *Rewire: Digital Cosmopolitans in the Age of